Silver Bullet (car)

 The Sunbeam Silver Bullet was a world land speed record challenging automobile built by Sunbeam of Wolverhampton for Kaye Don in 1929.

 Powered by two supercharged engines of 24 litres each, it looked impressive but failed to achieve any records, and was the manufacturer’s last attempt at the record.

-Sunbeam previously won the 200mph record in 1927 with the Sunbeam 1000HP, the first car to pass 200mph.
+Sunbeam previously won the 200 mph record in 1927 with the Sunbeam 1000HP, the first car to pass 200 mph.
 This record was broken in 1928, and the company decided to build a car capable of reaching 250 mi/h to recover it.
 Only aero engines offered enough power to do so, and such a car would also provide a test bed for developing a new generation of aero-engines.

 Sunbeam 2,000 hp engine

 Sunbeam decided to develop a new aero engine of 2000 hp, and the car would be powered by two of them.

 This new engine was a water-cooled V-12 with a 50° angle between the banks.
 Ideal balance usually favours an angle of 60°, but this choice made the engine narrower overall.
 Cylinder bore was 140 mm and stroke was 130 mm, for a capacity of 24.02 litres.
 This oversquare geometry was a first for Sunbeam, but encouraged a high-revving and thus more powerful engine.

 The engines were supercharged, using a large centrifugal blower, geared to 17,000 rpm.
 This was increasingly common aero engine practice of the time, in both the Napier Lion and the Rolls-Royce R-type, but again was a first for Sunbeam.

 When installed in the record-attempt car the engines had an unusual cooling system using melting ice rather than a radiator.
 This avoided the drag of an open radiator, but obviously could only cool for as long as the ice lasted.
 It was a workable system for land speed records, used by the contemporary Golden Arrow and more recently by the JCB Dieselmax.
 Silver Bullet had an 11.5 cuft ice tank, filled with 5.5 hundredweight (about 280 kilograms) of ice before each run, and a one-gallon mixing tank in the nose.